walle19/ImageZoom/README.md

 ImageZoom
 =========

 A library file(.h and .m) for image zoom in/out in iPhone and iPad.
+ImageZoom library is based on UIScrollView along with UIImageView (added programmatically) so it extend's UIScrollView and UIImageView properties.
+Provide a ease for pinch in/out in image along with a double tap to zoom in/out to and from a particular area of Image.

 Example
 =======